-We augment the framework in \eqref{target_mat}, \eqref{aux_mat}, and \eqref{pelger_tpca} in three respects: (i) we use cross-sectional and temporal attention mechanisms to enable context-aware signal construction; (ii) we allow nonlinear signals $\Psi_y$ and $\Psi_x$; (iii) we relax the assumption $T_x=T_y=T$ required in \cite{pelger2024target_pca}.
+We augment the framework in \eqref{target_mat}, \eqref{aux_mat}, and \eqref{pelger_tpca} in three respects: (i) we use cross-sectional and temporal attention mechanisms that reweight the inputs according to their relevance; (ii) we allow nonlinear signals $\Psi_y$ and $\Psi_x$; and (iii) we relax the assumption $T_x=T_y=T$ imposed in \eqref{pelger_tpca}.